Online exam fail: Trainees to sit paper-based test

 RACP’s board has requested an inquiry be conducted in relation to the shutdown, including the responses of the college and Pearson Vue.

-The board met on Monday night to consider measures to help support the 1,200 trainees across Australia and New Zealand who are resitting the paper-based exam.
+The board met on Monday night to consider measures to help support the 1,200 trainees across Australia and New Zealand who are resitting the paper-based exam, which will be administered by Language & Testing Consultants.

 “We have been speaking directly with trainees, the director of Physician Education and health administrators to support trainees as they prepare for the new exam,” said RACP president, Dr Catherine Yelland.

-“We have also been in close discussion with our online exam provider Pearson Vue to understand why the computer system shut down and to negotiate a full exam fee refund for trainees,” Dr Yelland said.
+“We have also been in close discussion with our online exam provider Pearson Vue to understand why the computer system shut down and to negotiate a full exam fee refund for trainees,” Yelland said.

 “Our focus now is on getting trainees through the paper-based exam this Friday.”